 Finally, as was noted in the UDRP Report in 2011, the impact of a new PDP on staff and community resources also needs to be highlighted.
 While this factor should not be dispositive of the issue of whether or not a PDP is launched, it should be a consideration for at least the PDP Working Group in determining its timeline and prioritizing its work.
+In this regard staff has outlined in this report three options for consideration by the community on how to move forward with the task of reviewing the RPMs.

-4 Procedural Matters and Staff Recommendation
+4 Staff Recommendation